Best PCIe NVMe M.2 SSD

 Samsung 960 PRO

-The Samsung 960 PRO is the SSD with the highest performance.
-It is a flagship-level M.2 SSD product that Samsung releases.
-The 960 PRO enables you to store up to 2TB and its capacity is 512GB.
-It boosts of a cutting-edge 48-layer Samsung V-NANA-based architecture that delivers next-generation performance in a compact M.2 form factor.
-The 512GB version’s sequential read speed reaches up to 3500MB/s and its sequential write speed reaches up to 2100MB/s.
-The SSD’s maximum 4K random read speed reaches 330K IOPS and its maximum 4K random write speed reaches 330K IOPS.
-At present, the 960 PRO 512GB version is priced around CNY 2399 (approximately $364).
+The Samsung 960 PRO is the most outstanding SSD in terms of performance.
+As Samsung’s flagship M.2 SSD product, it offers a maximum storage capacity of up to 2TB.
+This product uses Samsung’s advanced 48-layer V-NAND architecture, achieving next-generation performance in a compact M.2 form factor.
+The 512GB version has a sequential read speed of up to 3500MB/s and a sequential write speed of up to 2100MB/s.
+The maximum 4K random read speed of this SSD reaches 330K IOPS, and the maximum 4K random write speed also reaches 330K IOPS.
+Currently, the 960 PRO 512GB version is priced at approximately CNY 2399 (around $364).

 Samsung PM961